meqaio/swagger_meqa/README.md

 # OpenAPI Testing Meqanized

 Meqa generates and runs test suites using your swagger/OpenAPI yaml spec.
-It aims to make REST API testing easy by generating useful test patterns and avoiding coding.
+It makes REST API testing easy by generating useful test patterns - no coding needed.

 ## Highlights